lazysegtree/superfile/Notes.md

 - [ ] And I need to be ready too, I need more theoritical go expertise, understanding of go routines, need to check out how testing is implemented on other projects.
 And I also need more experience and understanding of the codebase, to be able to refractor and test well.

+## Test suite
+Cross platform suite (in go or python), that actually tests spf by running it, opposed to tests cases.
+We should be able run it in Windows, MacOS and Linux.
+It would create files and directories, start spf binary and send input keys and validate behaviour.

+- We would specify the initially directory setup via json, or via python code with custom classes File, Directory, FileSystem, etc
+- We could create an in memory filesystem and validate behaviour are same.
+Or hard code the operations and expected result.
+Or we would do the operation on same filesystem, just in a different directory, and then validate that super's directory is also exact same.

+- Need to figure out the best way to do this by utilizing existing tools
+  - Python a good choice because of huge library availibility.
+  - Can try to check if there are any existing such suites

+- Can Validate
+  - create, remname, copy, paste, cut, commmand, search, compress, extract, delete
+  - Superfile does not crashes on previewing files.
+  - Validate that navigation works by sending the currently selected item to clipboard
+  - Validate new panel creation and movement between panels
+  - Validate sorting
+  - Validate toggling . files, and
+  - Copy path / pwd
+  - Validate multi select mode
+  - Validate cancel typing key works.
+  - Vaidate Select All
+  - Validate directory pinning(?)
+- Can we read the spf rendered output ?
+  - Can validate metadata, clipboard, file panel, preview panel, sidebar rendering.
+- Validate no crash for - large files
+- Performance test
+  - file ops on huge directories, navigation through lots of files .
+  - Can we measure time well, will most of time be spent in input, issues due to too fast input keys?

 ## Performance Optimizations
 - [ ] Do profiling on the app before perf improvements
 - [ ] model_render.filePreviewPanelRender being called 2-3 times per file